Best Fish Finders Under $200 – (Top 5 Pick in 2023)

 PROS

-• Waterproof display
+- Waterproof display

-• Both wired and wireless design
+- Both wired and wireless design

-• Anti-corrosion material
+- Anti-corrosion material

-• Durable and very user friendly
+- Durable and user friendly

-• Great fish finder under $200 for kayak fishing
+- Great fish finder under $200 for kayak fishing

 CONS

-• Only 90° offers a wide detection area
+- Only 90° offers a wide detection area

 3. Aukfa 001254 Portable Underwater Fishing Camera

-This device is equipped with 12 pcs IR LED lights that you can turn on or off, which allow you to 130° viewing so that you can see clearly the fish in dark environments or murky waters, and shoots an HD quality video in the dark.
-Also, this budget fishing camera is fully waterproof.
+This device is equipped with 12 pcs IR LED lights that you can turn on or off, which allow you to 130° viewing so that you can see the fish in dark environments or murky waters, and shoot an HD quality video in the dark.
+Also, it is fully waterproof.
+To ensure safe transportation, this model comes with a durable carrying case.

 Aukfa underwater fishing camera with fish finder includes a powerful 12V 4500 mAh battery that gives you up to 8 hours of service when fully charged!
-The package includes an 8GB SD card, so you can record the underwater landscapes to record take photos and videos of the wonderful moment when fishing.
+The package includes an 8GB SD card, so you can record the underwater landscapes to take photos and videos of the wonderful moments when fishing.

 Package Content: